nodejs/node/doc/contributing/maintaining-single-executable-application-support.md

   support native modules or reading file contents.

-However, the project also maintains a separate tool, [postject][], for injecting arbitrary read-only resources into the binary and use it at runtime.
+However, the project also maintains a separate tool, [postject][], for injecting arbitrary read-only resources into the binary such as those needed for  bundling the application into the runtime.

 ## Planning